 We often hear the question "What one kind of training is the best?" …and therein lies the problem!
 Why on earth would you limit yourself to just one type of movement?
 Our bodies are designed to move; to run, jump, climb, lift and streeeeetch!
 Move well, move freely, move often! #commandotemple #movewell #moveoften #run #jump #climb #crawl #lift #lovetraining #strong #agile #mobile #healthy #bestronger #behappy

-The other major health goals I set for myself for 2016 was fixing my hydration, fixing my sleep, and completely quitting alcohol.
+The other major health goals I set for myself for 2016 was fixing my hydration, improve sleep, and completely quitting alcohol.

 Drinking sufficient amounts of water turned out to be much easier than I thought.
 I make a trip to the coffee machine at least twice a day anyway, it ended up being as simple as